bigstronkcodeman/monadic-parser-combinators/README.md

 ## Test cases

-The parser is tested against various JSON files in the `resources/` directory:
+The parser is tested against various JSON files in the `resources/` directory (this project was just for fun, testing may be lacking rigour):

 - Unicode text in multiple languages (Japanese, Arabic, Russian, etc.)
 - Mathematical symbols and emojis
 - All JSON escape sequences including Unicode escapes
 - Edge cases like empty objects, scientific notation, and deep nesting
-- Large datasets for streaming tests
+- Larger datasets for streaming tests

 ## Usage examples